Invisible-guy/Html-CSS-Practice/README.md

 # Html-CSS-Practice
-For a small understanding of concepts
+For a small understanding of concepts like CSS from begginer HTML projects to more modern UIs